 Billings Nursing Home Abuse Attorney

 Many nursing homes are communities where loved ones can be provided for and kept safe.
 Unfortunately, our nation’s elders are vulnerable to abuse.
 According to the National Council on Aging, about 10 percent of all Americans over the age of 60 have experienced some form of abuse.
 They also report that as many as 5 million elders are abused in any given year.
 Nursing home abuse is often a silent problem, as only 1 in every 14 cases are reported to the authorities.
-If you or someone you love is experiencing neglect or abuse, our Billings nursing home abuse attorneys at our law firm can explain your legal options.
-Learn the warning signs of assisted living abuse, and when to contact an attorney.
+If you or someone you love is experiencing neglect or abuse in Montana including Billings, Bozeman, Butte, Missoula or Great Falls, the nursing home abuse attorneys at Heenan & Cook can explain your legal options.

 What Is Nursing Home Abuse?